ikerlunaas/MinecraftPythonUrsina/README.md

 3. Then type `python3 game.py`or `python game.py`(if you have renamed the file, change `game.py` and put the name of the file).
 4. and you're done!

+# WARNING ⚠️
+· You need to have all textures, or it will not execute.
+· If you are on a laptop, it may bug if you don't have a mouse.

 @ikerlunaas 12/10/23